Every being

 Antonin Artaud

-As Nancy Spector points out, the self-portrait «is situated in this vertiginous gap between what is represented, what is seen and what is known1 ».
-Certain artists therefore explored all the possibilities of ’being« or »not being« in 1 In »Performing the body in the 1970s“, in Rrose is a Rrose is a Rrose: Gender Performance in Photography [catalog of the eponymous exhibition], New York, Guggenheim Museum, 1997, p.
-166. the image.
-The works of Damien Deroubaix, Irini Karayannopoulou, Stéphane Mandelbaum and John Stezaker bear witness to this, insofar as self-portraiture appears on the one hand as a complex and multiple field of exploration around this perception and affirmation of the self, and on the other as an expression of the vital importance of the artist as the actor of his own creation: to create is to ”create oneself«.
-To the point, paradoxically, of »de-creating« oneself, as Damien Deroubaix proclaims with his masks in which all possibility of expressivity is gagged, or John Stezaker with his cut-outs in which he seems to exist only through his progenitors; an almost aporic self-awareness.
-And if, through the practice of the photo booth, Pierre et Gilles offer us images that are intimate and memorable, playful and poetic, their profusion nonetheless produces a form of vertigo that contradicts the very idea of a clean, unique appearance in favor of the shifting, transitory and elusive complexity of the human soul; the work of Célia Muller
+As Nancy Spector points out, the self-portrait ‘lies in the dizzying gap between what is represented, what is seen and what is known.’1 Some artists therefore explore all the possibilities of “being” or ‘not being’ in the image.
+The works of Damien Deroubaix, Irini Karayannopoulou, Stéphane Mandelbaum and John Stezaker demonstrate this, as the self-portrait appears on the one hand as a complex and multifaceted field of exploration around this perception and affirmation of self, and on the other as an expression of the vital importance of the artist as the actor of their own creation: To create is to create ‘oneself’.
+To the point, paradoxically, of ‘un-creating’ oneself, as proclaimed by Damien Deroubaix and his masks, where all possibility of expressiveness is gagged, or John Stezaker and his cut-outs, where he seems to exist only through his creators ; an almost aporetic self-awareness.

-The nature of any self-representation is therefore far more plural and nuanced than we might at first think.
-So what of the Socratic «know thyself» that should have been at work here?
-Far from being a simple narcissistic projection or a representation of the naked truth of a being, is the self-portrait in fact just a text about oneself in the process of being written - Myriam Mihindou - or an image of oneself in perpetual development - John Stezaker?
-The games of the «I» are infinite...
+The nature of any representation of the self is therefore much more plural and nuanced than we might think at first glance.
+So what about the Socratic ‘know thyself’ that should have been at work here?
+Is the self-portrait, far from being a simple narcissistic projection or a representation of the naked truth of a being, in fact just a text about oneself in constant writing – Myriam Mihindou – or an image of oneself in perpetual development – John Stezaker –?

 Marc Donnadieu